Farmington Woodlands Natural Area (Klondike Road Branch)

 Acquisition and Legal Status

-This donation was made possible due to the Government of Canada’s Ecological Gift Program.
-Under the terms of the Income Tax Act of Canada and the Quebec Taxation Act, it offers significant tax benefits to landowners who donate land or a partial interest in land to a qualified recipient.
+This donation of land was made possible thanks to the Government of Canada’s Ecological Gift Program.
+This Program provides a way for Canadians with ecologically sensitive land to protect nature and leave a legacy for future generations.
+Made possible by the terms of the Income Tax Act of Canada and the Quebec Taxation Act, it offers significant tax benefits to landowners who donate land or a partial interest in land to a qualified recipient.
 Recipients ensure that the land’s biodiversity and environmental heritage are conserved in perpetuity.
 LEARN MORE

 Landscape Context